Splizard/buildacity/Readme.md

 The sounds have been sourced from Freesound [https://freesound.org].
 The icons are emojis from Twemoji [https://twemoji.twitter.com].

-The wind turbine is made by me using AssetForge [https://assetforge.io/].
+The wind turbine and powercraft were both authored by me using AssetForge [https://assetforge.io/].

 ## Features Wishlist / Roadmap / Ideas
 A list of features that would be nice to have, if you are